 Figure 6.12.2.2-1: Information flow to retrieve security method in interconnect

-Step 1: Mutual authentication based on client and server certificates shall be established using TLS between the API invoker and the CCF-B.
+Step 1: Mutual authentication based on client and server certificates can be established using TLS between the API invoker and the CCF-B.

 Step 2: The API invoker sends its CAPIF-2/2e security capability information along with AEF details to the CCF-B in the Security Method Request message.
 API Invoker security capability information is to indicate the list of security methods it supports and the AEF details from which the security method information retrieval is requested.

-Step 3: CCF-B identifies th CCF (CCF-A) associated with AEF from its locally stored data.
+Step 3: CCF-B identifies the CCF (CCF-A) associated with AEF from its locally stored data.

 Step 4: CCF-B sends the request to CCF-A, optionally appending CCF-B information.

-Step 5: CCF-A shall select a security method to be used over CAPIF-2/2e reference point for requested AEF, considering the information received from CCF-B, access scenarios and AEF capabilities.
+Step 5: CCF-A can select a security method to be used over CAPIF-2/2e reference point for requested AEF, considering the information received from CCF-B, access scenarios and AEF capabilities.

-Step 6: The CCF-A shall send Security Method Response message to the CCF-B (optionally adding CCF-A information), indicating the selected security method for the AEF, any security information related to the security method.
+Step 6: The CCF-A can send Security Method Response message to the CCF-B (optionally adding CCF-A information), indicating the selected security method for the AEF, any security information related to the security method.

 Step 7: The CCF-B sends the Security Method Response to API Invoker.
 Additionally, CCF-B also provides an indication to API Invoker that AEF belongs to a different domain.